worktheclock/replit.github.io/tutorials/23-build-asteroids-with-kaboom.md

 ## The asteroids

 Now that we've added shooting, we need to add something to shoot at.
-It's time to create the asteroids from which this game gets its name.
+It's time to create the asteroids this game gets its name from.

 ### Creation